SynBioDex/SBOL-visual/Glyphs/stability-element/README.md

 ![glyph specification](stem-top-specification.png)

-The top for a Stability Element is a pentagon suggesting the shape of a shield, on top of a stem connecting to the backbone at the point where the stability element is located (left to right: DNA, RNA, Protein):
+The top for a Stability Element is a pentagon suggesting the shape of a shield, on top of a stem connecting to the backbone at the point where the stability element is located (in order: DNA, RNA, Protein):

 ![glyph specification](dna-stability-element-specification.png)
 ![glyph specification](rna-stability-element-specification.png)